 Really early on, I remember my drawings were quite surreal.
-I mean, I like to put different things together and join them in like a weird, weird way.
+I mean, I like to put different things together and join them in a weird, weird way.

 When I was 12 years old, dad and I went to England.
 We went to the National Gallery, and I saw this huge painting – it’s very realistic.
 It’s the Beheading of Lady Jane Grey.
 But it was so dramatic.
-And I was so blown away, because the textures was just so realistic.
+And I was so blown away, because the textures were just so realistic.
 And it’s the texture, and of course the composition and the subject matter as well.
 I think at that point, I started noticing oil painting – as in the power of a painting.

-I didn’t think too deep into the power of the painting, but definitely I was like, “Oh my god, oil paint can do this!?”
+I didn’t think too deeply into the power of the painting, but definitely I was like, “Oh my god, oil paint can do this!?”
 So I thought, “Maybe I want to do oil painting.

 Thinking back, my approach to art has always been very scientific and logical – meaning there’s always a cause, a therefore; because of this, therefore, it should be this.
 That’s kind of how I thought.